Multivariate Ranks and Quantiles using Optimal Transport: Consistency, Rates, and Nonparametric Testing: Quantile and rank maps in when

 \section{Quantile and rank maps in $\R^d$ when $d \ge 1$}

 Suppose that $X \sim \nu$ is supported on $\Y \subset \R^d$.
-Let $\mu$ be a known absolutely continuous distribution on $\R^d$ (i.e., $\mu$ has a density w.r.t.~Lebesgue measure $\lambda_d$ on $\R^d$) with support $\s$ --- a compact convex subset of $\R^d$ with nonempty interior; e.g., we can take $\mu$ to be Uniform$([0,1]^d)$.
-Other natural choices of $\mu$ are the uniform distribution on the unit ball $B_1(0)$ in $\R^d$ (\cite{Cher17}), and the spherical uniform distribution ($V$ has the spherical uniform distribution if $V = L \varphi$ where $\varphi$ is uniformly distributed on the unit sphere around $0 \in \R^d$ and $L$ has the uniform distribution on the interval $[0,1]$ and $L$ and $\varphi$ are mutually independent); see~\cite{dCHM, Figalli18}.
+Let $\mu$ be a known absolutely continuous distribution on $\R^d$ (i.e., $\mu$ has a density w.r.t.~Lebesgue measure on $\R^d$) with support $\s$ --- a compact convex subset of $\R^d$ with nonempty interior; e.g., we can take $\mu$ to be Uniform$([0,1]^d)$.
+Other natural choices of $\mu$ are the uniform distribution on the unit ball $B_1(0)$ in $\R^d$~\cite{Cher17}, and the spherical uniform distribution ($V$ has the spherical uniform distribution if $V = L \varphi$ where $\varphi$ is uniformly distributed on the unit sphere around $0 \in \R^d$ and $L \sim $ Uniform($[0,1]$), and $L$ and $\varphi$ are mutually independent); see~\cite{dCHM, Figalli18}.

-In the following we define the multivariate {\it quantile} and {\it rank} maps for $\nu$ w.r.t.~the distribution $\mu$ using the theory of optimal transportation.
+In the following we define the multivariate {\it quantile} and {\it rank} maps for $\nu$ w.r.t.~the distribution $\mu$ using the theory of OT.
 We first define the quantile function for $\nu$ and then use it to define the rank map.
-Recall that, when $d=1$ the (univariate) quantile map $Q(\cdot)$ (for $\nu$) is the monotone nondecreasing map that pushes forward (i.e., transports) the uniform distribution on $[0, 1]$ to $\nu$; i.e., the quantile map $Q(\cdot)$ is the unique nondecreasing map such that if $U \sim $ Uniform($[0, 1]$), then $Q(U) \sim \nu$.
-This point of view will be the basis of our multivariate generalization of the notion of quantiles; also see~\cite{Galichon16, Galichon17, Cher17}.
-Our approach is essentially the same as outlined in~\cite{Cher17} although there are some important and subtle differences; see Section~\ref{sec:Comparison} for a detailed discussion.
+Our approach is essentially the same as outlined in~\cite{Cher17} although there are some important and subtle differences; see Section~\ref{sec:Comparison} for a discussion.

 \begin{definition}[Quantile function] The quantile function of the probability measure $\nu$ (w.r.t.~$\mu$) is defined as the $\mu$-a.e.~unique map $Q :\s \to \R^d$ which pushes $\mu$ to $\nu$ and has the form